FAQ Annual High Temperature Hot Water Shutdowns

-2018 Shutdown will take place from Monday, May 21 through Friday, May 25.
+The 2020 shutdown will take place from Sunday, May 17 through Thursday, May 21.
 The buildings and services affected are listed below.

 The following buildings and services are affected:

-- Anderson Center- no heat or hot water
+- Anderson Center- no heat no hot water

-- Engineering Building- no heat, no hot water
+- East Gym- no heat, no hot water

 - Events Center- no heat, no hot water

-- Fine Arts- no heat, no hot water
+- Fine Arts- no heat, no hot water, limited dehumidification for the Art Gallery

 - Garage- no heat, no hot water